 The Founders hoped to create an institution that would transcend them, so rather than using their last names, they chose to name the firm after the Carlyle Hotel in New York City, where some of the meetings were held as the firm was established.

 From the late-1980s through the mid-1990s, several former senior government officials worked at Carlyle in various advisory and other capacities.
 Most have since retired from the firm.
-Today, Carlyle boasts a group of former C-level corporate executives, with an average of 40 years’ experience, who serve as Operating Executives.
+Today, Carlyle boasts a group of former C-level corporate executives, with an average of more than 30 years’ experience, who serve as Operating Executives, Senior Advisors and Operating Advisors.
 These executives assist our investment teams in analyzing industries, sourcing transactions, creating value, mentoring portfolio company management and generating returns for our investors.

 Carlyle professionals have expertise in various industries, including: aerospace, defense & government services, consumer & retail, energy, financial services, healthcare, industrial, real estate, technology & business services, telecommunications & media and transportation.